Welcome Back to Campus!

 To update your Operating System, follow the instructions in the links below:

-Spend a day connected to UVM's Cisco AnyConnect VPN
+Staff or Faculty - spend a day connected to UVM's Cisco AnyConnect VPN

 Connecting to UVM’s VPN periodically is important for ensuring your MyDocs and Shared Drives are properly syncing.
 It also helps ensure your software and device management applications are running properly.

-For Windows users, connecting to the VPN:
+For Windows users, connecting to the VPN does several things, including:

 - Ensures you’re using your updated UVM credentials for auto-logon